Sophie-ST-HILAIRE/Nanobubble-treatment-calculator/README.md

 # Nanobubble treatment calculator

-Welcome to the [Nanobubble Treatment Calculator](https://nanobubbles.shinyapps.io/nanobubble_flow/), an app to determine nanobubble treatments time and costs.
+Welcome to the [Nanobubble Treatment Calculator](https://nanobubbles.shinyapps.io/nanobubble_flow/), an online app to determine nanobubble treatments time and costs for your aquaculture pond.
 Select from the available options:
 1. To increase pond water oxygen levels, by applying oxygen nanobubble treatments, or
 2. To reduce algae and bacteria through the application of ozone nanobubbles.